Categories

 Meanwhile, the majority who want something more come from many different backgrounds and have many different wants and needs.
 There is little apparent common ground and the concept of a common enemy is obscured behind the neoliberal narrative.
 A new story must inspire the majority to think outside of their silos, see common ground and face up to the common enemy together.

-A big feature of the old story of neoliberalism is the Tragedy of the Commons.
+One of the big sub-plots of the old story of neoliberalism is the Tragedy of the Commons.
 In the new story, the commons are not a tragedy.
 Small and well-delineated commons, e.g. resources like land, energy or fresh water, can be owned by the local community, and larger global commons can be managed by transparent and fair economic mechanisms, such as the carbon accounts mechanism that EcoCore advocates for.

 The most effective economic and legal mechanisms operate at a deep level in the system at a high level of control.
 Robust mechanisms for full ecological footprint management in business will work far better than vulnerable regulations and voluntary involvement.